Cruzader101/cover_song_retrieval/README.md

 This is somewhat hard because a cover of a song can differ in key, tempo, and instruments.

+I"m still cleaning some stuff in another branch with some regression stuff to analyze the effects of changes to songs.

 # How do you rank the cover of a song?
 What doesn't change in between covers is the harmonic progression.